 In total, the aquarium has 70 different tanks, the largest of which is home to over 20,000 creatures.
 Be sure to visit their outdoor tanks where you can experience dolphins and sea lions while enjoying the view of Hakata Bay.

 Tenjin Chikagai is Fukuoka’s largest underground shopping mall.
-It stretches for about 600 meters and has 150 different shops with, among other things, fashion, books and technology which are spread over 12 avenues.
-The floors have European design and the ceilings Arabic design, which together create a pleasant atmosphere.
+It stretches for about 600 meters and has 150 different shops with, among other things, fashion, books, and technology which are spread over 12 avenues.
+The floors have a European design and the ceilings Arabic design, which together create a pleasant atmosphere.

 Yanagibashi is known for its fresh seafood, its many food vendors, and fresh local produce.
 This is where the locals and restaurant owners go to buy their ingredients.
 Stroll around among the stalls and treat yourself to something good to eat.